amolgawai/dotfiles/cheatsheets/vim_tipsNtricks.md

     <n> is the number of occurrence of particular character
     df<x> means delete till you find the occurrence of character x

+## Formatting
+To format a line to the left

+    :left.

+Use this format an entire file:

+    :%le